-- Satan: In "Finale", Granny Goodness claims that he's the inspiration for the legend of the Trope Namer, not the other way around.
+- Satanic Archetype: Inverted.
+In "Finale," Granny Goodness claims that he's the inspiration for the legend of the Trope Namer, not the other way around.

 - Weaksauce Weakness: He can't possess people who are "pure"—that is, free of fear and doubt.
 This isn't as handicapping as it might sound, though, because no one can remain in that state permanently.
 People he fails to control the first time may not be so lucky a second time.